conda-forge/ihm-feedstock/README.md

-This is a Python package to assist in handling mmCIF (http://mmcif.wwpdb.org/) and BinaryCIF (https://github.com/dsehnal/BinaryCIF) files compliant with the integrative/hybrid modeling (IHM) extension (http://mmcif.wwpdb.org/dictionaries/mmcif_ihm.dic/Index/).
+This is a Python package to assist in handling mmCIF (http://mmcif.wwpdb.org/) and BinaryCIF (https://github.com/molstar/BinaryCIF) files compliant with the integrative/hybrid modeling (IHM) extension (http://mmcif.wwpdb.org/dictionaries/mmcif_ihm.dic/Index/).
-It works with Python 2.7 or Python 3.
+It works with Python 3.6 or later.

 Please see the documentation at https://python-ihm.readthedocs.org/ or some worked examples at